Adam-Petrovic/FantasyNews/README.md

    Users can create any non pre-existing league and join any existing league with the correct id.

 3. **User Story 3: Add friends: Yibing Xia**
    Users may add other users as friends.
+Optionally, users can click on a friend to see a 1v1 comparison between their points; results include win, lose, or tie.

 4. **User Story 4: Drafting: Alexandros Pratsos**